MTAA Super offers a range of investment options with varying levels of risk and return

 The Trustee sets medium to long-term risk and return targets for each of the Fund’s investment options, then sets a Strategic Asset Allocation (SAA) for each option with the aim of achieving the option’s investment return objective.

 You can locate and view the investment objective and SAA for each investment option via the Your Investment Options page.
-The SAA and ranges are reviewed by the Trustee from time to time.
+The SAA and ranges are reviewed by the Trustee at least annually.

 For the Pre-mixed investment options, the Trustee may adjust the asset allocation and make portfolio adjustments within the SAA ranges.
 This allows the Trustee some flexibility to adopt tactical asset allocations in response to market movements.